The Virgin River Trail is a paved bike and roller blade trail.

 heavy use from runners, walkers, roller bladers, and bikers.
 There are no steep sections.
 The ride is easy for even the smallest

 children.
 Tiny guys riding with training wheels and young moms pushing strollers with

 their roller blades are common.

-The trail has extensions into St. George, Web Hill, and to River Road.
+The trail has extensions into St. George along I-15, Web

 George and turn west.
 Immediately turn south (right) and drive on Tonaquint Drive until it

 forks onto Bloomington Drive after the hill.
 Spot the parking area on your left just

 before the river bridge.
 (Or, take the Bloomington exit and drive west through town.
 As